BrainPro: Towards Large-scale Brain State-aware EEG Representation Learning: More Details For Pre-training

 \subsection{Experiment Settings}

 We describe the experimental setting for pre-training as follows.
 All EEG recordings are segmented into 10-second clips and resampled to 200 Hz.
 We predefine a 60-channel montage based on the SEED-series datasets (excluding two reference channels) as the reference configuration.
 Channels from different pre-training datasets are mapped to this predefined montage according to their spatial distance on the scalp.
 Channels that are absent from the predefined set or cannot be reliably mapped are discarded.
 To enable process-specific representation learning, we categorize the datasets into three groups, \emph{affect}, \emph{motor} and \emph{other}, for brain-process decoupling training (see Table~\ref{tab:pre-train_dataset_category} for details).
 To make the pre-training stable, we discard the noisy segments that have large absolute values resulting around 785,000 clear samples, around 2,180 hours.
 These samples from different datasets are shuffled before being fed into the model.
 To improve training efficiency, samples from the same dataset are grouped within each training batch, ensuring that the spatial configuration requires only one spatial filter retrieval.
 During training, the gradients of samples belonging to different brain processes are passed to their corresponding encoders and decoders, while the shared encoder processes all samples to capture universal EEG representations.
+Additional implementation details can be found in our released code (https://anonymous.4open.science/r/BrainPro-29A4/).